2018 Member Agreement

 B) Our Products

 For Vegetable Shares: we will provide 5 – 6 types of vegetables per week, per share, equivalent to ~ 1 grocery bag of produce.
 The variety of produce will change through the season, and you always have the option to add additional produce to this small share.
-This additional produce will be billed monthly through the season.
+This additional produce will be billed monthly through the season (or billed weekly, if that's the member's preference).

 For Flower Shares: we will provide one bouquet of fresh-cut flowers weekly, per share.